crate/devrel-shipping-forecast-geo-demo/README.md

 # CrateDB / Express Spatial Data Demo

-This is a quick demo showing geospatial functionalityu in CrateDB.
-Click on the map to drop a marker then hit search to find out which Shipping Forecast region your marker is in.
-Add more markers to plot a course or draw a polygon then hit search to see which regions you're traversing.
+This is a quick demo showing geospatial functionality in [CrateDB](https://cratedb.com/).
+Click on the map to drop a marker in the waters around the British Isles then hit search to find out which [Shipping Forecast](https://en.wikipedia.org/wiki/Shipping_Forecast) region your marker is in.

+Add more markers to plot a course or draw a polygon then hit search again to see which regions you're traversing.

+Hover over a region to see the shipping forecast for it (data isn't real time, so don't use this to plan a voyage)!

 ![Demo showing an example polygon search](shippingforecast.gif)